 What requirements must I meet to make a legal will?

-On behalf of Blazier, Christensen, Browder & Virr, P.C. | May 20, 2020 | Firm News
+On Behalf of Blazier, Christensen, Browder & Virr, P.C. | May 20, 2020 | Firm News

 Most people want to control where their property goes after they die.
 A last will and testament is a legal document that allows you this choice.
 However, there are certain requirements that must be met for your will to be legally valid.
 Texas recognizes three...